Born Rule and Logical Inference in Quantum Mechanics: Two Formulations of Probability Theory

 The second formulation \cite{Renyi55, Renyi56, Renyi70}, in contrast, is based on the conditional probability.
-In this formulation, we introduce the $\sigma$-algebra ${\cal F}$ and its non-empty subset ${\cal G}$, and define the conditional probability $\pro(A|B)$ for $A\in{\cal F}$ and $B\in{\cal G}$ as the non-negative map, which fulfills
+In this formulation, we introduce the finite additive class ${\cal F}$ and its non-empty subset ${\cal G}$, and define the conditional probability $\pro(A|B)$ for $A\in{\cal F}$ and $B\in{\cal G}$ as the non-negative map, which fulfills

 for $A\in{\cal F}$ and $B,C \in{\cal G} $ such that $B\subset C$ and $\pro(B|C)>0$.